aliabdelazim7/Admin-Dashboard/Admin Dashboard/README.md

 - **XSS Protection**: Proper input sanitization
 - **Local Storage**: Secure state management
 - **Responsive Security**: Mobile-optimized security

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📞 Support

 If you have any questions or need help, please open an issue on GitHub.